 Try Using a Supplement

 Supplements like the Bio X4 Supplement are specifically designed to help boost your metabolism.
-They contain ingredients such as probiotics and EGCG, which help to improve your body’s natural digestive functions, increasing your metabolism, and providing you with more energy.
+They contain ingredients such as probiotics and EGCG, which help to improve your body’s natural digestive functions, increase your metabolism, and provide you with more energy.

 Drink Green Tea